syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/failover.md

 | Type: | list of IP addresses and fully-qualified domain names|
 | Default:  | empty                            |

 *Description:* Specifies a secondary destination server where log messages are sent if the primary server becomes     inaccessible.
 To list several failover servers, separate the address of the servers with comma.
-By default, syslog-ng OSE waits for the a server before switching to the next failover server is set in the time-reopen() option.
+By default, {{ site.product.short_name }} waits for the a server before switching to the next failover server is set in the time-reopen() option.
-If failback() is not set, syslog-ng OSE does not attempt to return to the primary server even if it becomes available.
-In case the failover server fails, syslog-ng OSE attempts to connect the next failover server in the list in round-robin fashion.
+If failback() is not set, {{ site.product.short_name }} does not attempt to return to the primary server even if it becomes available.
+In case the failover server fails, {{ site.product.short_name }} attempts to connect the next failover server in the list in round-robin fashion.

 ![]({{ site.baseurl}}/assets/images/caution.png) **CAUTION:**
 The failover servers must be accessible on the same port as the primary server.